YinHK-gameDev/unity-learn/camera & render pipelines/Physical camera.md

 In Physical Camera mode, a camera has two **"gates"**.

-- The area rendered in the Game view, according to the resolution you set in the Aspect drop-down menu, is called the “resolution gate”.
+- The area rendered in the Game view, according to the resolution you set in the Aspect drop-down menu, is called the "**resolution gate**".

-- The area that the camera actually sees, as defined by the Sensor Size properties, is called the “film gate”.
+- The area that the camera actually sees, as defined by the Sensor Size properties, is called the "**film gate**".

+#### Gate Fit Modes
+The Gate Fit mode you choose determines how Unity resizes the resolution gate (and consequently, the camera’s view frustum).
+The film gate always stays the same size.

 ### ref
 https://docs.unity3d.com/Manual/PhysicalCameras.html